Man found dead in park in Plymouth

-Plymouth Police say that they responded to a report of an unresponsive man in the area of Nelson Park on 255 Water St. at around 8:30 a.m.
+Plymouth Police say that they responded to a report of an unresponsive man face down in a marsh in the area of Nelson Park on 255 Water St. at around 8:30 a.m.

-Authorities say they found a man who appeared to have been there for some time and was pronounced dead by EMS.
+Authorities say they found a 47-year-old man who "appeared to have been there for some time" and was pronounced dead by EMS.

 The man is yet to be identified by authorities.
 The investigation is ongoing.